MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 5. Select **Edit** and then select **... \| Generate QR Code**.

-6. If you have a mobile device, scan the code using a QR scanner app available on both iOS and Android platforms, or the camera app if your phone supports it.
+6. *Optional:* If you have a mobile device, scan the code using a QR scanner app available on both iOS and Android platforms, or the camera app if your phone supports it.
 Log in to your account if prompted.

-7. Navigate and explore the report on a mobile device.
+Navigate and explore the report on a mobile device.

 # Challenges